• STUDENTS

 PICKETING, SOLICITATION, AND DISTRIBUTION OF LITERATURE

 No signs, posters or advertisements shall be nailed, tied, hung, written or otherwise affixed to any trees, bushes, buildings, walkways, posts, fences, or other college property.
-Posted materials may be placed on bulletin boards but may not cover previously posted material and may not extend beyond the edges of the bulletin board.
-Printed material may not exceed an overall size of 8½” x 11”.
-Defaced material is subject to removal.
+Approved materials may only be placed on designated bulletin boards.
+They must not cover previously posted material and should not extend beyond the edges of the bulletin board.
+Printed material must not exceed an overall size of 8½” x 11”.

 SYMBOLIC PROTEST

-During a presentation, displaying a sign, gesturing, wearing symbolic clothing or otherwise protesting silently is permissible unless it is a disruptive activity or impedes access, such as acts that block the audience’s view, prevent the audience from being able to pay attention, incite immediate breach of peace, threaten the welfare of others, or violate any college regulations or local, state, or federal laws.
+During a presentation, individuals are permitted to display signs, gesture, wear symbolic clothing or in silent protest, provided that such actions do not disrupt the proceedings or impedes access.
+Disruptive activities include those that block the audience’s view, distract from the presentation, incite immediate breach of peace (including acts of antisemitism), threaten the welfare of others, or violate any college regulations or local, state, or federal laws.

-Campus marches are permitted on campus.
-The appropriate activity form should be completed in order to prepare for and facilitate the safety of participants and bystanders.
-The activity form should outline expected attendance and planned parade/march route.
-The activity form should be submitted at least five (5) working days in advance of the event.
+Engaging in peaceful demonstrations (including, but not limited to Marches, Parades, Protest, and Rally) is permitted on Navarro College property.
+The appropriate activity form should be completed for each campus or location in order to prepare for and facilitate the safety of participants and bystanders.
+The activity form should outline expected attendance and the planned march/parade route.
+Protest (See Symbolic Protest above) and Rally locations must follow the guidelines regarding specified Areas Designated for Free Speech Reservations.
+The activity form should be submitted at least five (5) business days in advance of the event.

 VOLUME